samarpan-rai/samarpan-rai.github.io/resume.md

 * Create data pipelines to process and transform data from diverse sources and prototype dashboards in Shiny to provide actionable business insights.

-* On top, build algorithm for dynamically pricing multiple products to maximize revenue
+* On top, attempt to build algorithm for dynamically pricing multiple products to maximize revenue

 Technologies used : R, Python, Shiny, Docker, AWS